 Pupils are taught how to make safe choices, including consent, healthy relationships and safe online behaviour, and supported to apply their learning in daily functional situations.
-Learning about harmful sexual behaviours is supported through curriculum areas inc. PSHEE/RSHE/Digital Safety and Computing.
-Staff have considered the use of Beyond Referrals Assessment, Hackett Continuum, and NSPCC HSB Framework to enhance the current offer.
+Learning about harmful sexual behaviours (HSB) is supported through curriculum areas inc. PSHEE/RSHE/Digital Safety and Computing.
+Staff have considered the use of Beyond Referrals Assessment, Brook Traffic Light Tool, and NSPCC HSB Framework to enhance the current offer.
 Online Safety is embedded into the curriculum in addition to being taught discretely through the 'Education for a connected world' framework in computing.

-Schools graduated response to Mental Health, Positive Relationship Support and Safe Touch Policy for staff ensure that staff are consistent in their approach to children.
+School's graduated response to Mental Health, Relational Practice and Safe Touch Policy ensure that staff are consistent in their approach to children.

-Schools graduated response to food and nutrition includes our approach to supporting children and their families with avoidant, restrictive food intake disorder.
+Schools graduated response to Food and Nutrition includes our approach to supporting children and their families with feeding difficulties including avoidant, restrictive food intake disorder.

-PLIM Targets (EHCP) 2022 - 2023
+PLIM Targets (EHCP) 2023 - 2024

-Across the academic year, 73% of PLIMs target were met by all students.
-This was a 3% decrease on the proportion of targets met across during the 2021-2022 academic year.
-The greatest proportion of targets met were Pathway to Adulthood (86%) and the least were Social, Emotional and Mental Health (71%).
-Foundation Stage students showed the greatest proportion of targets met with 80%.
-Phase 5 demonstrated the least proportion of targets met with 70%.
+Across the academic year, 74% of PLIMs target were met by all students.
+The greatest proportion of targets met were Communication and Interaction (82%) and the least were Pathway for Adulthood (62%).
+Foundation Stage students showed the greatest proportion of targets met with 85%.